reiryuki/Karen-AI-Assistant/README.md

 - In Android 13 and above, enable notification permission manually to get features from notification.
 - Tasker project xml: http://ddl.to/d/7dvRj

+## Known Issue
+- You need to re-set default assistant app (if you are using it) in every device boot.

 ## Support & Bug Report
 - https://t.me/ryukinotes/54
 - If you don't do above, issues will be closed immediately